St Mary's Church, Hendon: History

 Since 1950, the church has had grade II* listing (statutory protection and recognition, in the mid category).

 Memorials and churchyard

 One of the most important memorials in the church is to Sir Stamford Raffles, the founder of Singapore, who lived locally at Highwood Hill, where he died in 1826.
 He is buried in the church.
 The churchyard is a Site of Local Importance for Nature Conservation together with the neighbouring Sunny Hill Park.
 It contains the grave of Herbert Chapman, the pre-war manager of Arsenal Football Club.

-They are buried in the churchyard with twenty Commonwealth service personnel, eleven from World War I and nine from World War II, most of whom are commemorated by a special memorial where graves could not be located.
+Also in the churchyard are memorials to twenty Commonwealth service personnel, eleven from World War I and nine from World War II, most of whom are commemorated by a special memorial where graves could not be located.

 The Church today

-The parish is served by a vicar and a curate.
+The parish is served by a vicar.